-On Etsy, where individuality reigns supreme, sellers and shoppers have cast off these absurd marching orders.
-Today, we’ve rounded up five standout sellers who are changing the game with body-positive vintage outfit inspiration in a wide range of styles, from minimalist streetwear to polished 1950s silhouettes.
-Read on to hear directly from these expert clothing curators about what makes them (and their customers) tick—and to find a new favorite vintage shop of your own.
+On Etsy, where individuality reigns supreme, sellers and shoppers alike are embracing self-expression in every shape and form.
+To that end, we’ve rounded up five standout shop owners who are changing the game with a wide range of body-positive vintage outfit ideas, from minimalist streetwear to plus-size vintage dresses perfect for a night out on the town.
+Read on to discover what inspires these expert clothing curators’ enviable sense of style—and to find a new favorite vintage shop of your own.